+Figure 3.
+Click Code and then Download ZIP on the BulletAnalyzr GitHub page to download bulletxtrctr.

 Download BulletAnalyzr from GitHub

 Go to https://github.com/CSAFE-ISU/bulletAnalyzr

-Click the green Code button and select Download Zip (Figure 31)
+Click the green Code button and select Download Zip.
+(Figure 31)

 Double-click on the downloaded file to unzip it.
 You may save the unzipped folder anywhere on your computer.
 By default, the unzipped folder will be named "bulletAnalyzr-main".
 You may rename the folder.